-Article 9 of the Labour Code expressly states that an employment agreement can be reached verbally or in writing.
-However, the written agreement must be signed within 15 days after the employee started to work, or five days, if he or she is hired for a specific task, work or job that will take less than 30 days.
-In case of the absence of written agreement, terms and conditions shall be determined by the employee declaration and an administrative fine against the employee can be applied.
+Article 9 of the Labour Code expressly states that an employment agreement be reached verbally or in writing.
+However, a written agreement must always be signed:

+- within 15 days after the employee started to render his or her services; or - within five days, if he or she is hired for a specific task, work or job that will take less than 30 days.

+In the absence of a written agreement, terms and conditions shall be determined by the employee declaration and an administrative fine against the employee can be applied.

 6 What are the employers' obligations (social security and related benefits) regarding employees after contracting?
 Are any social benefits tax deductible?
+Are these applicable to foreign employees?